Fahim-Khan-P/test-excercise/README.md

 # JavaScript testing excersice
-in this excercise we just practice same basic testing of jest framework!
+in this excercise we just practice same basic testing using jest framework!